Things To Do

 A large Shade Tent, located within the Little Pickers Family Area, provides a place for guests to sit down and relax and for children, accompanied by a parent, to nap.
 Enjoy the Shade Tent when you need a little break from the MerleFest action.

-Once again, MerleFest is offering Acoustic Kids Showcases for young musicians.
-These are showcases, not contests!
-Young pickers and singers of any skill level (through age 18) have opportunities to perform on the festival stage in a supportive environment.
+Perform on a MerleFest stage in Acoustic Kids!
+For over 20 years, MerleFest has supported young musicians in the festival audience by providing opportunities for them to perform on festival stages in Andy May’s Acoustic Kids Showcases.
+These welcoming showcases allow young pickers and singers (through age 18) of any skill level to perform in a supportive environment within a professional setting.
 Accompanists may be any age, and bands are eligible as long as at least one featured performer is 18 years of age or younger.
+Click here for FAQs / eligibility details.

 As a show, the Acoustic Kids Showcases are not for kids only; they are for music lovers of all ages.
-Come applaud the efforts of the next generation of pickers, singers and other traditional style performers.
+Come applaud the efforts of the next generation of pickers, singers, and other traditional style performers.
 You will be treated to an Opry-style stream of young entertainers who will warm your heart and take your breath away.
-And you’ll come away knowing that the future of our music is in good hands.
+You’ll come away knowing that “the music’s in good hands.”

 Registration and Instructions

-• Please read the full Registration Instructions before filling out the registration form.
-It will help you!!
+• Please read the Registration Instructions before filling out the registration form.
+It will help you!

-• You will need to have one to three demos ready to include with this registration.
-Please see the Demo Nitty-Gritty for details.
+• With your registration, you will need to include one to three demos of pieces you want to play in the showcase.
+Please see the Acoustic Kids Demo Nitty-Gritty for details.

 Please help us get the word out!
-Send this page to any eligible young musicians you know who may be interested in registering for the Acoustic Kids Showcases.
-For more information about the history and philosophy behind Andy May’s youth performance showcases, click here.
+Send this page to young musicians you know who may be interested in performing in Acoustic Kids Showcases at MerleFest.

 The MerleFest Jam Camp is a unique combination of classroom instruction and small jamming and performing groups, coached by elite teachers led by “Dr. Banjo”, Pete Wernick, whose MerleFest camps date back to 1991!
 The location is Camp Harrison, a spacious, rustic, well-built Y Camp 12 miles south of MerleFest.